~ Connecting to public Wi-Fi is convenient but not safe: avast! SecureLine VPN for smartphones and tablets protects users from prying eyes ~

 “Hackers target public hotspots, where it’s easy to follow every move that users of the Wi-Fi connection make, allowing them to access emails, passwords, documents, and browsing behaviour,” said Vincent Steckler, Chief Executive Officer of AVAST Software.
 “Open Wi-Fi is not going away - we just need to make sure there’s a more secure way to connect, which is why we offer avast!
 SecureLine VPN for PCs, iPads, iPhones and Android devices.”

 In addition to protecting users while using unsecure Wi-Fi, avast!
 SecureLine VPN gives users the option to change their location while browsing.
-This feature is especially beneficial for frequent travellers, who need to circumvent regional restrictions to access content: avast!
-SecureLine VPN allows travellers to connect with servers in their home country to access services they subscribe to.
+This feature is especially beneficial for frequent travelers, who need to circumvent regional restrictions to access content: avast!
+SecureLine VPN allows travelers to connect with servers in their home country to access services they subscribe to.

 “Unfortunately hacking isn’t a complicated process – there are tools available online that anyone can easily use to steal personal data”, says Ondrej Vlcek, Chief Technology Officer at AVAST.
 “We created avast!
 SecureLine VPN to allow users to browse the web anonymously and safely, especially while using open Wi-Fi.”